GTonyJacobs/Collatz/docs/Terras_and_Syracuse_maps.md

 Of course, the Collatz conjecture is equivalent to the claim that iterating $$T(n)$$ for any positive integer $$n$$ will eventually produce the value $$1$$.

 ## The Syracuse Map
 For an even shorter shortcut, we can observe that each odd step is followed by *some number* of even steps, after which we obtain a new odd number.
 Thus, we can consider a map purely from one odd number to the next, where each step includes performing the $$3n+1$$ transformation, and then following it with as many divisions by $$2$$ as are needed to get another odd number.
-Another early researcher, Herbert Möller, formulated the function this way, and called the map $$S$$, noting that it had been discussed at Syracuse University.
+Another early researcher, Herbert Möller, talked about the **Syracuse map**, calling it $$S$$ and noting that it had been discussed at Syracuse University.

 $$
 S(n) = \frac{3n+1}{2^v}